chocolatevanille/AI-Recipes/README.md

 Run `pip install -r requirements.txt` before running the program

+IMPORTANT: This program has only been tested on Windows and is not guaranteed to work on Mac OS or Linux.

 Running database_builder.py will open a window with various options to inspect the recipes, add ingredients or genLs, request ingredient substitutions, and more.